IamEchelon/notes.github.io/README.md

 - [ ] Create more instruments
 - [ ] Setup mobile styles and features
 - [ ] Fix clip path to correct note overlap
+- [ ] Covert styles over to bulma where applicable
+- [ ] modularize JS